-To construct the companion model for a capacitor, we will use Trapezoidal integration approximation following the same approach we applied in the case of inductors.
+To construct the companion model for a capacitor, we will use trapezoidal integration approximation following the same approach we used for inductors.
 Applying the trapezoidal integration approximation, the expression for current/voltage through/across a capacitor at time $t_{n+1}$ given values at time $t_n$ can be expressed as follows:

 The equation in \eqref{eq:cap} has three terms.
-The last term $\frac{\Delta t}{2L}$ describes the relationship between current and voltage at time $t_{n+1}$ and is a conductance $G$.
-The first two terms are constants that are known from prior time-point $t_n$ and therefore are represented via a constant current source $I$.
-Aggregating these elements into a circuit, we get the equivalent circuit in Fig. \ref{fig:inductor_companion_circuit}.
-This is a companion model for a capacitor with trapezoidal numerical integration approximation.
-In the case of IM, note that we must have analogous symbols like inertia $J$ instead of capacitor $C$ and rotor speed $\omega_r$ instead of voltage $v$.
+The last term $\frac{\Delta t}{2C}$ describes the relationship between current and voltage at time $t_{n+1}$ and is a conductance $G$.
+The first two terms are constants that are known from prior time-point $t_n$ and therefore are represented via a constant voltage source $V$.
+Aggregating these elements in series, we get the equivalent circuit in Fig. \ref{fig:capacitor_companion_circuit}, representing a capacitor's companion model with trapezoidal numerical integration approximation.
+For representing the speed time-derivative terms in IM, we will use analogous symbols in the companion model: inertia $J$ for capacitor $C$ and rotor speed $\omega_r$ for voltage $v$.